 Over the past 50 years, volunteers have delivered hundreds of thousands of meals to those unable to prepare food for themselves.

 In 1972, the program served 914 meals per year.
-Today, Meals on Wheels delivers approximately 1000 meals to over 70 people a month.
+Today, Meals on Wheels delivers approximately 1,000 meals to more than 70 people each month.
 While the majority are older adults, there are also clients with mobility challenges that cannot cook or shop for themselves.

-Participants pay $8 per meal and $3.50 for sides, with some meals being subsidized through the Archway Food Bank for clients living with low-income.
+Participants pay $8 per meal and $3.50 for sides, with some meals being subsidized through the Archway Food Bank for clients living on low incomes.